 In reality I am just scratching the surface here.
-Although putting the above security measures in place will elevate the hardiness of your site above the vast majority of others, there is always more that you can do and always a chance that you could still get hacked anyway.
+Although putting the above security measures in place will help harden your WordPress security above the vast majority of others, there is always more that you can do and always a chance that you could still get hacked anyway.

-I’ve covered simple security solutions in this post.
+I’ve covered simple ways to harden your WordPress security in this post.
 If you’ve implemented them all and are still hungry for more, I would advise that you start by checking out the official WordPress security page over at the WordPress.org Codex.

-Now it’s your turn — I’d love to know what simple recommendations you have for increasing the security of WordPress sites.
+Now it’s your turn — I’d love to know what simple recommendations you have to harden your WordPress security.
 It could be simple tips and tricks, plugin suggestions or even a recommended premium service like the aforementioned VaultPress.
 Fire away in the comments section!